rollout/rox-go/README.md

 ![Rollout](https://1ko9923xosh2dsbjsxpwqp45-wpengine.netdna-ssl.com/wp-content/themes/rollout/images/rollout_white_logo1.png)

-Rollout is a Secure Feature Managment Solution for the Enterprise.
+Rollout is a Secure Feature Management Solution for the Enterprise.

 > Accelerate development and minimize the risk of deploying new code with simple to create feature flags, controlled rollouts, advanced target groups & deployment rules.